 Generally, stock options vest and become nominally exercisable in 20% increments over a period of five years contingent on continued employee service.
 Shares acquired upon the exercise of stock options under the Equity Plan are generally subject to a stockholder's agreement that contains a management call option that allows us to repurchase all shares purchased through exercise of stock options upon termination of employment at any time prior to the earlier of an initial public offering or a change of control.
 If an employee's termination of employment is a result of death or disability, by us other than for cause or by the employee for good reason, we may repurchase exercised stock under this call option at fair market value.
 If an employee's termination of employment is by us for cause or by the employee without good reason, we may repurchase the stock under this call provision for the lesser of the exercise price or fair market value.
-Additionally, the holder of shares acquired upon the exercise of stock options upon vesting since employees cannot realize monetary benefit from the options or any shares acquired upon the exercise of these stock options upon vesting since employees cannot realize offering or change of control.
-There have not been any exercises of stock options unless the employee is employed at the time of an initial public offering or change of control.
+Additionally, the holder of shares acquired upon the exercise of stock options is prohibited from transferring the shares to any person, subject to narrow exceptions, and should a permitted transfer occur, the transferred shares remain subject to the management call option.
+As a result of the transfer restrictions and call option, we do not record compensation expense for these stock options upon vesting since employees cannot realize monetary benefit from the options or any shares acquired upon the exercise of the options unless the employee is employed at the time of an initial public offering or change of control.
 There have not been any exercises of stock options by any employee to date, and all stock options of terminated employees with a call provision have been forfeited.